AkshuAgarwal/SchoolManagementSystem/README.md

 - Start the project:
     - Start Redis Server on the given url listed in `.env`.

-    - Make sure the PostgreSQL server is running on the same credentials mentioned in `.env`.
+    - Make sure the PostgreSQL/MySQL server is running on the same credentials mentioned in `.env`.

     - Open a terminal and start the Django server:
         ```bat